 The Philharmonic is committed to presenting works of underrepresented composers.
-Recent and upcoming orchestral performances include works by Valerie Coleman, Samuel Coleridge-Taylor, Vivian Fung, Jessie Montgomery, and Arturo Márquez Navarro.
-The Summer Chamber Music Series is organized through a “request for proposals” sent to Philharmonic musicians, specifically seeking “at least one underrepresented composer, e.g. BIPOC (Black/Indigenous/People of Color), LGBTQ+, or female composers.”
+Recent and upcoming orchestral performances include works by Valerie Coleman, Samuel Coleridge-Taylor, Vivian Fung, Adolphus Hailstork, Quinn Mason, Jessie Montgomery, and Arturo Márquez Navarro.
+Special projects, such as the 2021 and 2022 Summer Chamber Music Series, are often organized through a “request for proposals” sent to Philharmonic musicians, specifically seeking “at least one underrepresented composer, e.g. BIPOC (Black/Indigenous/People of Color), LGBTQ+, or female composers.”

 In 2020, the Philharmonic Board created an Ad Hoc EDI Committee; in 2021, the EDI Committee became a standing committee of the Board.
 According to the bylaws:

 The EDI (Equity, Diversity, Inclusion) Committee serves to ensure that the Binghamton Philharmonic meets its mission by truly engaging with the entire community, regardless of age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital status, or disability.
 In addition, the EDI Committee works to provide greater equity, diversity, and inclusion among the Binghamton Philharmonic’s Board, musicians, and staff.

 - identify and address any structural barriers to equity, diversity and inclusion within the Binghamton Philharmonic;